 By Joe Ballent

-Rapids.
-No words can adequately describe the thrill of cascading down the frontside of a crushing wave on the oar of a triple rig in Cataract Canyon, or pulling til you’re out of breath to get left through Skull rapid in Westwater Canyon; to this day I’m still cotton-mouthed after every run.
+No words can adequately describe the thrill of cascading down the front side of a crushing wave on the oar of a triple rig in Cataract Canyon, or pulling until you’re out of breath to get left through Skull rapid in Westwater Canyon; to this day I’m still cotton-mouthed after every run.
 One thing guests and guides alike can agree on; rapids are fun.
-Whether they are fun during your run or fun afterwards is up to you to decide!
+Whether they are fun during your run or fun afterward is up to you to decide!

 From all of us here at Holiday River Expeditions to all of our guests, past present, and future, we wish you a happy (and above all, safe) holiday season.
 We’re looking forward to making new memories with you on the river next time you’re out here with us.

 Go With The Flow. – Joe